 Our clinical director at Asheville Recovery Center specializes in addiction and family services.
 So, we understand the need for family counseling services.
 But, we also understand that many individuals come from out of town or state to get treatment.
 So, we’ve come up with an alternative way to provide family counseling.
 Before beginning, we set up a schedule that best fits every individual.
 Then, we utilize communicative software and telephones to bring the family together while their loved one is in treatment.
 This allows everyone to participate and doesn’t take time out of daily lives for commuting.
 Once counseling is completed, families can continue to benefit from all they have learned and practiced.

 If you think that you and your family can benefit from family counseling, give us a call today!
 Also, feel free to view our services and drug rehabilitation programs listed on our website.
-At Asheville Recovery Center, we believe that addressing both addiction and family together is helpful to recovery!
+At Asheville Recovery Center, one of the best rehab centers in the region, we believe that addressing both addiction and family together is helpful to recovery!
 Get the help that you and your family need to recover from addiction today!